California College Republicans: State organization

-Campus Chapters
+Campus chapters

 The college and university-based chapters of CCR operate in a dual capacity as student clubs associated with their campus, as well as members of the state federation.
 Like CCR, the campus chapters are also affiliated with the local Republican Party.
 The chapter chairperson and leadership team are responsible for maintaining the campus club's registration, charter with CCR, and constitution.
 They also represent the club when dealing with CCR, the university administration, other student groups, and in the surrounding community.
 A chapter leadership team might include many members; commonly found are a president and vice president (chairman and vice chairman), a treasurer, a secretary, and a social media director.

 Clubs associate with, or charter, with CCR by sending the state leadership their constitution, executive board members, a membership list, and proof of school recognition.
 Charters are permanent and may only be dissolved by a petition to and vote of the CCR Board of Directors, an annual meeting of all CCR chapter presidents.

-Elections and Conventions
+Elections and conventions

-Annual Convention and Elections
+Annual convention and elections

 State leadership is elected at a yearly convention — one of two major meetings of the California College Republicans each year (the other is a Board of Directors meeting and training session).
 The convention, simply known as "Convention," is the annual meeting for delegates from all CCR chapters to run for office, pass legislation, amend the Constitution (bylaws), hear from party leadership, and network.
 The convention has generally taken place between February and May each year, in congruence with the Spring Convention of the California Republican Party.
 Due to the COVID-19 pandemic, the 2020 convention of the California College Republicans was delayed until July 11, 2021.
 This reorganized the timing of the convention to now take place during the summer.

-Board of Directors Meeting
+Board of directors meeting

 State leadership convenes one or more Board of Directors (referred to as Senate from 2018 to 2021) meetings each year.
 The meetings are of chapter presidents and any other members that wish to attend.
 Topics covered by the meeting include passing budgets, approving legislation, trying impeachments of officers, and hearing club charter disputes.
 The meetings also involve training sessions on issues like fundraising, networking, social media development, and more.
 The meeting is typically held at the same time as the California Republican Party Fall convention, usually in September or October.

-State Leadership
+State leadership

-As of the 2022 State Convention in Las Vegas at the Excalibur Hotel, the CCR Executive Board consists of:
+As of the 2024 Convention, the CCR Executive Board consists of: